 Osteoporosis is a degenerative skeletal disease characterized by a deterioration of bone tissue.
-Patients with osteoporosis are at risk for suffering multiple fractures and other serious disabilities.
-Approximately 10 million Americans over age 50 suffer from osteoporosis, according to the US Surgeon General’s office, and another 34 million are at risk for developing the disease.
+Patients with osteoporosis are at risk of suffering multiple fractures and other serious disabilities.
+Approximately 10 million Americans over age 50 suffer from osteoporosis, according to the US Surgeon General’s office, and another 34 million are at risk of developing the disease.

 Initial references to the potential role of cannabinoids in the protection against the onset of osteoporosis appear in the scientific literature beginning in the early 1990s.
 To date, however, no controlled clinical trials exist assessing the administration of cannabis or cannabinoids for this indication.